-The following points must be taken into consideration when applying for a road closure:
+These points must be taken into consideration when applying for a road closure:

-- If you are organising an event which may require a temporary road closure you must inform key authorities, including the Police and the Council.
+- If you are organising an event which may require a temporary road closure you must inform key authorities, including the Police and the Council

-- The event organiser is wholly responsible for the safety of the event including the safe temporary closure of any roads.
+- The event organiser is wholly responsible for the safety of the event including the safe temporary closure of any roads

-- Signs and barriers will be required to warn traffic of the closure on the day as well as advance warning signs of the intended closure.
+- Signs and barriers will be required to warn traffic of the closure on the day as well as advance warning signs of the intended closure

 Closures such as long term stoppage of traffic, reversal of traffic flow or closure of major through roads will require a Traffic Order, which can only be granted by Essex County Council.

-Please note: a minimum notice of 12 weeks will be required for any closure.
+A minimum notice of 12 weeks will be required for any closure.

 Apply to Brentwood Borough Council